 The birth certificate is a document that can be used as proof of identity and can be used to request documents such as Canadian Passports or Ontario Health Cards.
 Please note that there are two types of birth certificates: the certified (long) form and the short form.

-You may apply for a birth certificate on line at www.serviceontario.ca.
+You may apply for a birth certificate online at http://www.serviceontario.ca.

 There is a user fee of $25.00 for every burial permit issued in the City of Peterborough.